solana-foundation/developer-content/content/guides/faucets/airdrop-development-sol.md

 # **SOL for Solana Testing Networks**

-This is a collection of the different ways for developers to acquire the SOL Token on Solana's testing networks, the Solana devnet and testnet.
+This is a collection of the different ways for developers to acquire SOL on Solana's testing networks, the Solana devnet and testnet.

 # 1. Solana Airdrop